Mobile Testing Career Guide – Tips to Get a Mobile Testing Job Quickly

 Android – If your handset is above Ice Cream Sandwich then screen-prints are built right into your phone.
 Simply press volume down with power button at same time and hold for a second.
 Device will take screen-print and will get saved in gallery.

-If your handset are below Ice Cream Sandwich then screen-print would not be built in your handset.
+If your handset is below Ice Cream Sandwich then screen-print would not be built in your handset.
 You would require some tools to take screen prints like no root screenshot.
 Install it in your device and PC.
 Connect your device with computer and then you would able to take the screenshots easily.

 #3) Testing on real environment